Delooping the functor calculus tower: Coherence

+This formula is a consequence of our choice of $z_{T'}$, see \eqref{eq:z}, and also the fact that the function $f_T(T_1)\colon (V(T)\setminus\{p\})\to [0,1]$ is constantly one.
 To convince ourselves that $f_T$ is a homeomorphism from a cube to a pyramide, one can pull the apex $A$ down along the side edge of constant labels (the only one that does not have a vertex from $f_T(T\downarrow\Psi_k)$ in the middle):

 For the statement $(i)$ of the theorem, recall that $\partial \calI b^\Lambda(M)(k)$ consists of points $[\, T\, ;\, \{a_v\}\, ;\{t_v\}\, ]$ for which at least one $t_v=1$.
 We get that $(i)$ follows from the fact that any tree $T\in\Psi_k$ except the terminal one $c_k$ has a non-empty set $MAX(T)$ and also from our choice of~$z$, see~\eqref{eq:z}.
 To verify~$(ii)$ we note that all the elements in the image of $\delta_{T}$ are labelled by $T$, and one also has